ragingwind/rust-programming-language-summary/readme.md

 }
 ```

-- get value with dot notation. it the instance is mutable, we can change a value by using the dot notation
+- Get value with dot notation. it the instance is mutable, we can change a value by using the dot notation
-- certain field as mutable is not allowed
+- Certain field as mutable is not allowed

 ```rust
 let mut user1 = User {